Very superstitious, writings on the wall

 Then you suffer

-Superstition ain't the way, yeah, yeah
+Superstition ain't the way, yeh, yeh

 Very superstitious, nothin' more to say

-Very superstitious, the Devil's on his way
+Very superstitious, the devil's on his way

-Thirteen month old baby, broke the lookin' glass
+13 months of maybes, broke the lookin' glass

 When you believe in things that you don't understand